-As of March 31, 2023 June 30, 2023, we had an accumulated deficit of \$194.8 216.0 million.
-We have incurred losses and negative cash flows from operations since inception, including net losses of \$17.0 38.2 million and \$71.5 million for the three six months ended March 31, 2023 June 30, 2023 and the year ended December 31, 2022, respectively.
+As of June 30, 2023 September 30, 2023, we had an accumulated deficit of \$216.0 \$237.6 million.
+We have incurred losses and negative cash flows from operations since inception, including net losses of \$38.2 \$59.9 million and \$71.5 million for the six nine months ended June 30, 2023 September 30, 2023 and the year ended December 31, 2022, respectively.
 We expect that our operating losses and negative cash flows will continue for the foreseeable future as we continue to develop our product candidates.
-We currently expect that our cash and cash equivalents of \$128.5 110.1 million as of March 31, 2023 June 30, 2023 and the gross proceeds of \$75.1 million from the Private Placement will be sufficient to fund our operating expenses and capital requirements for at least 12 months from the date the financial statements are issued.
+We currently expect that our cash and cash equivalents of \$110.1 \$165.5 million as of June 30, 2023 and the gross proceeds of \$75.1 million from the Private Placement September 30, 2023 will be sufficient to fund our operating expenses and capital requirements for at least 12 months from the date the financial statements are issued.
 On this basis, the condensed consolidated financial statements are prepared on a going concern basis of accounting.
-However, additional funding will be necessary to fund future discovery research, pre-clinical and clinical activities.
+However, additional funding will be necessary to fund future discovery research, pre-clinical preclinical and clinical activities, as well as commercial launch readiness activities.
 We will seek additional funding through public financings, debt financings, collaboration agreements, strategic alliances and licensing arrangements.
 Although we have been successful in raising capital in the past, there is no assurance that we will be successful in obtaining such additional financing on acceptable terms, or at all, and we may not be able to enter into collaborations or other arrangements.
 If we are unable to obtain funding, we could be forced to delay, reduce or eliminate our research and development programs, product portfolio expansion or commercialization efforts, which could adversely affect our business prospects, even our ability to continue operations.